Catholic Church in the Thirteen Colonies: Maryland

-Catholicism was introduced to the English colonies in 1634 with the founding of the Province of Maryland by Cecil Calvert, 2nd Baron Baltimore, based on a charter granted to his father George Calvert, 1st Baron Baltimore.
+Catholicism was introduced to the English colonies in 1634 with the founding of the Province of Maryland by Cecil Calvert, 2nd Baron Baltimore, a Roman Catholic Anglo-Irish Peer, based on a charter granted to his father George Calvert, 1st Baron Baltimore.
 The first settlers were accompanied by two Jesuit missionaries travelling as gentlemen adventurers.

 However, the 1646 defeat of the Royalists in the English Civil War led to stringent laws against Catholic education and the extradition of known Jesuits from the colony, including Andrew White, and the destruction of their school at Calverton Manor.
 During the greater part of the Maryland colonial period, Jesuits continued to conduct Catholic schools clandestinely from their manor house in Newtowne.
+(See Plundering Time).

 After Virginia established Anglicanism as mandatory in the colony, many Puritans migrated from Virginia to Maryland.
 The government gave them land for a settlement called Providence (now called Annapolis).
 In 1650, the Puritans revolted against the proprietary government and set up a new government that outlawed both Catholicism and Anglicanism.
 In March 1655, the 2nd Lord Baltimore sent an army under Governor William Stone to put down this revolt.
 Near Annapolis, his Catholic army was decisively defeated by a Puritan army in what was to be known as the "Battle of the Severn".
 The Puritan revolt lasted until 1658, when the Calvert family regained control and re-enacted the Toleration Act.
+This was overturned again during the time of the Glorious Revolution when Protestants in Maryland rose up again and deposed the Catholic led government of the colony, establishing Protestantism as the official religion of the colony until after the American Revolution.